gabrielccarvalho/rocketshoes/README.md

 ## What I learned with the project 📚
 - [ ] Deep knowledge in ReactJS.
-- [ ] Learned to build sites using the flux architecture.
+- [ ] Build sites using the flux architecture.
-- [ ] Improved my knowledge in stylied components library.
+- [ ] Improved my knowledge in styled components library.
+- [ ] Improved my knowledge in connecting and retrieving information from API.

 ## Technologies 🖥